Liver Cancer

 Liver Cancer Treatment

-• Liver Transplant: Depending on the stage of cancer, liver transplant may be a treatment option for certain patients.
+• Liver Transplant: Depending on the stage of cancer, a liver transplant may be a treatment option for certain patients.